kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

   - Any active clauses between your opponent and yourself are applied to both players.
   - A splash screen before battle will desplay the enforced clauses.

+#### Active Pokemon Stat Displays
+- The stat displays of the active pokemon in battle will:
+  - Display its current-moment stats instead of its unmodified stats.
+  - For example, using swords dance will reflect on the active pokemon's status screen in battle.

 #Button-Activated Features
 -----------------------------------------------